MicrosoftDocs/SupportArticles-docs/support/sql/admin/slow-query-performance-ssis-etl.md

      WHERE I.Id IS NULL
     ```

-### ETL job performance were faster before and slower now
+### ETL job performance has become slow

 If the ETL jobs have become slow, the following factors could be the reason:

-- The data volumes (disk) may have changed.
-For example, there could be a change in the speed, load on the volumes, and so on.
+- The data volume disk might have changed.
+For example, there could be a change in the speed or load on the volume disk.
 - There could be a change in the configuration of SQL or OS.
 For example, the `MAXDOP` setting may have changed.
-Also, there may have been an upgrade in the SQL Server version or application.
+Also, there might have been an upgrade in the SQL Server version or application.
 An upgrade of compatibility level can introduce CE changes.
-- The hardware component performance such as disk I/O, CPUs, or memory could have changed.
+- The hardware components' performance, such as disk I/O, CPUs, or memory could have changed.

 Following are some common troubleshooting tips: